Jerling1989/React-Video-Player/README.md

 ---

 - Update: I added the bootstrap jumbotron header to the app with React, YouTube, and Node logos (the technologies used to create this app) for better front end formatting and design.
+The rest of the pictures in the README doc do not feature this new header.
 ![UPDATE](/read_me/update.png)

 - The first thing the user will see upon the app loading is a simple interface with some video data already loaded.
 For this project I saw it fit to have the homepage loaded with videos on React.
 Below the main video is the video title, the name of the channel that published the video, and a brief description of the video.